RGT Cycling was acquired by Wahoo Fitness and rebranded to Wahoo RGT on the 26th of April, 2022.

 Pretty cool, huh?

-RGT Cycling’s workout library is rich.
+Wahoo RGT’s workout library is rich.
 Their workouts were designed by professional coaches.
 If you are interested in structured training plans, you can access them via TrainingPeaks.
 First, you need to have a TrainingPeaks account.
-From there, you join the training plan and upload it to RGT Cycling.
+From there, you join the training plan and upload it to RGT.
 Check out this page for more info.

 Keep in mind that for uploading workouts from TrainingPeaks, you need to subscribe to the premium plan.

-One downside of RGT Cycling is that it doesn’t include a workout builder.
-However, thanks to the integration with TrainingPeaks, it is not such a big deal.
+One downside of Wahoo RGT is that it doesn’t include a workout builder.
+However, thanks to the integration with TrainingPeaks, it is not such a big deal because you can create the workouts there.

 On the one hand, they offer some cool features like adjusting the graphic user interface, so you can hide the names of other users, your ride data, segments, etc. Both apps run smoothly and load quickly.